kristianmandrup/dragonslayer/README.md

 ![Dragon Slayer](../master/public/img/dragonslayer.jpg?raw=true)

-## Architecture
+## Architecture outline

 Dragon slayer is designed to be a minimalistic and extensible client/server web framework

-The main file `lib/dragonslayer.js` sets up a basic reference API which you can change to your
+The main file `lib/dragonslayer.js` sets up a basic "reference API" which you can customize to your liking (see Slayer API below).
-liking:

-class Dragon {
+You can see this as conceptually a layered API, where you design your public API by referencing an underlying core API.

+## Core API

+The Core API consists of:

+- core
+- client
+- server
+- app

-## Design philosophy
+### Design philosophy

 The design is centered around a few simple, but powerful concepts: